danielahyano/generative_art_project/README.md

 ![alt text](./pictures/IMG_7186.png)

-- Platform with type C connectors that is conneted to the DC Power Supply
+- Platform with type C connectors that is connected to the DC Power Supply
 ![alt text](./pictures/IMG_7179.png)

 ## Set up

 The Arduino IDE can be downloaded in (https://www.arduino.cc/en/software).

-After downloading the Arduino IDE, you can follow the instruction in https://www.youtube.com/watch?v=adLUgmCJKnM (a video made by our professor) to do the setup.
+After downloading the Arduino IDE, you can follow the instructions in https://www.youtube.com/watch?v=adLUgmCJKnM (a video made by our professor) to do the setup.

 If you are on a MacBook, you may need to install: https://github.com/Xinyuan-LilyGO/LilyGo-T-Call-SIM800/issues/139#issuecomment-90439071.